AmShaegar13/gambling_legend/README.md

 # Gambling Legend

-Gambling Legend is a platform to bet on random URF games created for the Riot Games API challenge.
-Every 10 minutes a random URF game will be chosen and all active bets are evaluated.
+Gambling Legend is a platform to bet on random URF matches created for the Riot Games API challenge.
+Every 10 minutes a random URF match is chosen and all active bets are evaluated.
 The odds for the different choices are calculated by their rate of appearance.
 Thus you need a basic set of matches to have interesting odds.

-You can try all the features without signing up as guest.
+You can try all the features as a guest without signing up.
 It will work the same as an original user except for the session being deleted when you close the browser.
 To save your winnings you need to sign up.

 ## Demo